-3. On the right side of the dialog box, select the Aria MX icon and click Configure.

-4. From the Configured Devices pane, select Aria MX, and then click Configure.
+- 3. On the right side of the dialog box, select the Aria MX icon and click Configure. - The Configurations dialog box appears. - 4.
+From the Configured Devices pane, select Aria MX, and then click Configure.

 The Configurations dialog box opens.